dddrrreee/cs140e-22win/labs/1-gpio/README.md

 Make sure you read the [GPIO and device memory crash course](../../guides/GPIO.md) in the guides directory.

+##### Sign off

-Sign off: to get credit for the lab show the following:
+If you've never used a pi before, to get credit for the lab show the following:

    1. That `code/2-blink.c` correctly blinks two LEDs on pin 20 and 21 in
       opposite orders (i.e., if 20 is on, 21 should be off and vice